vkoukis/circuit-explorers/docs/adv-ohm/adv-ohm.md

 ## Build circuit

-Grab your breadboard! it's time to build the actual circuit, and use a multimeter to measure voltages and currents.
+Grab your breadboard!
+It's time to build the actual circuit, and use a multimeter to measure voltages and currents:

-Breadboard

-1. Notice your breadboard.
+1. Observe your breadboard.
 Notice it has holes arranged in columns and rows.
-   The holes are all connected in a specific pattern, watch this [video on how breadboard workis](https://www.youtube.com/shorts/QKsVPHKTNOw) to understand more.
+   The holes are all connected in a specific pattern, watch this [video on how breadboard works](https://www.youtube.com/shorts/QKsVPHKTNOw) to understand more.

 1. Take your multimeter and set it to the 🎵 position.
 Touch the probes